 People with ADHD have difficulty memorizing things in their short-term memory.
 This is a result of too much activity and tension in their brain.
 When forgetting stuff, a person often gets frustrated easily, thinking that he is not careful and committed.

 People suffering from this condition have a hard time completing daily tasks alone.
 Therefore, school or work can be too much for them.
 They require much more energy and attention to complete tasks at school or work.
 Thus, their motivation can drop down to a very low level.

 People who have ADHD want to go through things fast.
 They can feel restless and hyperactive.
-They tend to complete tasks fast and easy, not paying attention to things that matter like school and work.
+They tend to complete tasks fast and easily, not paying attention to things that matter, like school and work.
 Therefore they can feel traumatized when they have to complete a task that requires more time.
-This isn’t because they are lazy or tired, it is simply a symptom of ADHD.
+This isn’t because they are lazy or tired; it is simply a symptom of ADHD.

 Having trouble sleeping is part of life with ADHD.
 This is because of the hyperactivity in your brain.
 Turning the lights off won’t slow down your brain.
 Often, overthinking things when going to bed will keep you awake.

 You might feel restless for no reason.
-Even when you haven’t slept for days, you might have trouble getting to sleep.
-On top of that, when you do finally get to sleep often you might find yourself waking up in the middle of the night and having difficulty to get back to sleep.
+Even when you haven’t slept for days, you might have trouble sleeping.
+On top of that, when you do finally get to sleep, you might often find yourself waking up in the middle of the night and having difficulty getting back to sleep.

 Going through everyday tasks and responsibilities is much more difficult when living with ADHD.
-It is more difficult than it can be described.
-If you or someone in your surroundings is suffering from this condition, it is very important to be patient.
-Give yourself, or that person, time to complete a task.
-Try to be supportive and to stay organized.
+It is more complex than it can be described.
+If you or someone in your surroundings is suffering from this condition, it is crucial to be patient.
+Give yourself or that person time to complete a task.
+Try to be supportive and stay organized.

 What Is It Like To Have Inattentive ADHD As A Grown Woman?